Jamesbjj/JamesOB.github.io/index.md

 #
 layout: home
 ---
-<p>Welcome to my Blog used as sample website using Github pages </p>
+<h2>Welcome to my Blog used as sample website using Github pages </h2>